aspose-svg/Aspose.SVG-Products/svg/en/net/base64-encoder/bmp-to-base64/_index.md

 ---
 translation: true
 template: /templates/_template-encoder-child.md
-title: Convert BMP to Base64 in C# code
+title: Convert BMP to Base64 - Online Encoder and C# Code
-description: Convert BMP to Base64 in C# and use an encoded string for data URI.
+description: Convert BMP to Base64 online or in C# and use an encoded string for data URI.
 Embed it into HTML, CSS, XML, JSON and others.
 url: /net/bmp-to-base64/
 family: svg
 platformtag: net